-Drivers Education in Colorado - Physical Classroom Vs. Virtual Classroom
+Drivers Education in Colorado - Physical Classroom Vs. Online Education

 Over many decades of serving Colorado teens and their parents through the licensing period, we have come to realize that the majority of driving schools are simply in this industry to provide services that meet state requirements for licensing.
 The state of Colorado only requires logged time for 30 hour permit course and 6 hours of behind the wheel, what is actually being taught and how is not regulated and changes dramatically from school to school.

 Before we jump into the differences between a physical classroom and an online course, we would like you to answer this question: what is the purpose of drivers education?
 For us, the purpose of drivers education is to equip students and parents with a life saving skill set, that when practiced into habit, significantly lowers their students risk of a crash or ticket.
 The purpose of drivers education is NOT to simply meet logged classroom or drive time (window shield time) to meet state requirements.

 What is actually being taught and the method of delivering curriculum matters immensely for your students success.

 At Freedom Drivers Ed, we do not offer our 30 hour permit course to be taken in a physical classroom.
 The reason for this is very simple, but eye opening.
 We value our education and believe it's very important for students to retain and comprehend what is being taught.
 With that being said, it's not in the student's best interest to place him/her in a physical classroom for 8+ hours, for 4 consecutive days to "complete" drivers education.
 Most students mentally check out after 2.5 hours.